Koonwarra Village School (KVS) opened in 2012. The school is an independent primary school offering enrolment for children in Foundation to Grade 6.

 We have six classroom teachers;

 Belinda Gray, Shannon Letcher and Lizzie Price work in support roles across the school.
-Fiona McKenzie is the School Coordinator and is responsible for administration activities and facilities and is assisted by Philippa Lloyd, Jacqui Haysom, Belinda Gray, Shannon Letcher and John Ogden.
+Sarah Maclean is also responsible for administration activities and facilities and is assisted by Philippa Lloyd, Jacqui Haysom, Belinda Gray, Shannon Letcher and John Ogden.